alexkorban/aoteastudios.com/_posts/2016-02-06-6-non-ba-subjects-ba-must-understand.md

 ---
-title: "6 Non-BA Subjects a BA Must Understand"
+title: "6 Non-BA Subjects a BA Must Understand (Part 1)"
 tags: ba pm enterprise-architecture
 ---

-I'm currently finishing up a new book, "A Navigator Into Business Analysis".
+I've recently published a new book, ["A Navigator to Business Analysis"](/products/business-analysis/business-analysis-navigator).
 A thing that many people might find surprising is that the second half of the book is dedicated to things which on the surface aren't part of business analysis.
 Here is the list of modules in Part 2:

     Module 7: Enterprise Architecture
     Module 8: Project Management